 - Option 1 would not deliver the necessary amount of development land on only brownfield sites.
 The preferred option is to take forward the option of using brownfield land but to combine this with other options to ensure that enough land will be available. - Option 2 and 3 are the most sustainable greenfield locations within Wyre Forest District and these options have been taken forward. - Option 4 has been taken forward because of the need to regenerate Stourport-on-Severn.
 However any land allocations on the Areley Kings side of the river would exacerbate transport impacts at the bridge, and this will restrict where development can go. - Option 5 has been taken forward to ensure that local need in Bewdley is met.
-Impacts on the AQMA will need to be taken into account. - Option 6 has not been taken forward since Options 2 and 3 would address the local need from the rural east with fewer negative impacts than Option 6. - Option 7 has been taken forward in the form of a small amount of development to serve local need and to retain local services such as schools and shops.
+Impacts on the AQMA will need to be taken into account. - Option 6 has been taken forward only in part, i.e. sites WFR/CB/3 at Blakedown, WFR/CC/8 at Chaddesley Corbett, and Cursley Distribution Centre.
+However generally Options 2 and 3 were found to address the local need from the rural east with fewer negative impacts than Option 6. - Option 7 has been taken forward in the form of a small amount of development to serve local need and to retain local services such as schools and shops.